Thanks again to the California Globe for running this piece. You can visit the website at: https://californiaglobe.com/

 The request before the court was to allow an injunction against a number of government agencies that barred improper communication with the social media platforms.
 The question of whether those agencies did in fact do that – essentially violating the First Amendment rights of the plaintiffs – does not appear at issue.
 As Justice Samuel Alito (joined in opposition to the ruling by Justices Clarence Thomas and Neil Gorsuch) said in his blistering dissent, that unquestionably happened.

 The case, known as Murthy V. Missouri, involves two states and a number of private plaintiffs, all claiming that they were improperly censored – and thus damaged – by federal agencies and/or the dubious “cut out” front groups they created.
-Alito focused on one plaintiff – Jill Hines, who ran a Louisiana health-related (read pandemic response criticism) that was consistently degraded by Facebook after calls and pronouncements from the White House - in his dissent, noting that she unquestionably had standing (even Barrett admitted that plaintiff was closest, as it were,) especially in light of the fact the government itself admitted the plaintiff had been damaged.
+Alito focused on one plaintiff – Jill Hines, who ran a Louisiana health-related (read pandemic response criticism) group that was consistently degraded by Facebook after calls and pronouncements from the White House - in his dissent, noting that she unquestionably had standing (even Barrett admitted that plaintiff was closest, as it were,) especially in light of the fact the government itself admitted the plaintiff had been damaged.

 In today’s ruling, “The Court, however, shirks that duty and thus permits the successful campaign of coercion in this case to stand as an attractive model for future officials who want to control what the people say, hear, and think,” wrote Alito.
 “That is regrettable.
 What the officials did in this case was more subtle than the ham-handed censorship found to be unconstitutional (in a separate case,) but it was no less coercive.
 And because of the perpetrators’ high positions, it was even more dangerous.
 It was blatantly unconstitutional, and the country may come to regret the Court’s failure to say so.
 Officials who read today’s decision … will get the message.
 If a coercive campaign is carried out with enough sophistication, it may get by.
 That is not a message this Court should send.”